| |

 Quick Migas

 Ok, so I must let you know that up until now I have never tried migas.
-I have seen the on The Pioneer Woman’s site and I have seen Rachael Ray make them, but I just haven’t gotten around to trying them until now.
+I have seen them on The Pioneer Woman’s site, and I have seen Rachael Ray make them, but I just haven’t gotten around to trying them until now.
 I came across a recipe for quick and easy quick migas at Budget Bytes.
 They were too easy not to try.

 • EGGS